ESMCI/visualCaseGen/paper/paper.md

 where users can select the individual models to be coupled in their CESM experiment.
-As the user makes selections, the GUI dynamically updates available options by crossing out incompatible choices, ensuring that only valid configurations are presented.
-This interactive feedback mechanism guides users through the configuration process, helping them make informed decisions and avoiding incompatible selections.
+As the user makes selections, the GUI dynamically updates available options by crossing out incompatible choices, ensuring that only valid configurations are selectable.
+This interactive feedback guides the user toward compatible model setups.

 ![The "Components" stage. \label{fig:Stage1_7}](Stage1_7.png){width="90%"}